SHASHWAT-MISHRA-997/Advance-Chat-Assistant/README.md

 Natural Language Query: Type a question in plain English (e.g., "Show all employees where salary is greater than 50,000").

-Convert to SQL: Click the "Convert to SQL" button, and the app will generate an SQL statement based on your query.
+Convert to SQL: Click the "Convert to SQL" button and the app will generate an SQL statement based on your query.

 Example: Type "Get all customers who placed orders in the last 30 days" and receive an SQL statement like: sql